 Body Mass Index (BMI) is a widely-used metric to gauge health in relation to weight and height.
 Equally crucial to health is sleep quality, yet sleep disorders are becoming increasingly common.
-This piece delves into the intricate relationship between BMI and sleep, highlighting their combined significance in overall well-being.
+This piece delves into the intricate relationship between BMI and sleep, highlighting their combined significance in overall well-being, brought to you by CPAP Discount Warehouse.

 BMI and Sleep Disorders